New Champion Darwyn’s Black Magic. Many thanks to Welsh Terrier breeder judge, Mrs. Allison Sunderman.

 4. Every day of shows, the breed was judged by well-known and well-respected terrier-breeder judges, with a long-time successful Welsh Terrier breeder judging the National Specialty.

-The first day of shows was the famous Morris & Essex KC show, held once every 5 years.
-Mrs. Lydia Coleman Hutchison judged.
-She confidently pointed to Draco for Winners Dog for a major!
-The next two shows (Hatboro I and Hatboro II) it went the same way, but these times, Draco was awarded both Winners Dog and Best of Winners!
 We could have moved him up to specials to compete directly for Best of Breed, however, it has happened multiple times over the decades where foreign dogs have been entered incorrectly, and wins that you think you have, don’t end up with the points that you expect.
-Instead, we chose to pull him from competition for the Devon show day.
-For these shows, Draco was shown by his handler that had been conditioning him for the previous few months – Katheryn Murray.
+Instead, we chose to pull him from competition for the Devon show day (day before Montgomery).

 At the WTCA 125th Anniversary National Specialty, Draco was awarded: